 And you know what, he may well do it.
 I mean, he acts like a buffoon.
 Some things he does, I think, are just plain stupid, but the reality is, you know, he's still there, he gets away with it, and, you know, he's popular.
 And let's face it, politics is less about the reality and, you know, rational decisions, and more about emotional decisions.
 And unfortunately, you know, Theresa May does not invoke any level of emotion, you know, or rationality, actually, if that's the case.
 But, yeah.

 The other side of Brexit is that, you know, there's so much infighting about should we have another vote, should we not have another vote?
 Who knows what's gonna happen there, you know?
 I really cannot say, and I don't think anyone is gonna really know what's happened, you know?
 We've already voted, do we wanna put it to another vote?
 What happens if that doesn't work out?
 You know, we put it to another vote, you know?
-Yeah, it's one of those sort of silly situations.
+Yeah, it's one of those sorts of silly situations.